ncatlab/nlab-content/pages/5/7/4/1/1475/content.md

 ### Bourbaki-Witt theorem

 Many accounts of the proof of Zorn's lemma start by establishing first the so-called Bourbaki-Witt theorem, which does not require AC and is of interest in its own right.
-(However, it too does not admit a constructive proof; see [Bauer](#Bauer) for a demonstration that it is not valid in the [[effective topos]].
-That said, the issue is subtle enough that the Bourbaki-Witt theorem nonetheless holds in any [[Grothendieck topos]].)
+However, it too does not admit a constructive proof; see [Bauer](#Bauer) for a demonstration that it is not valid in the [[effective topos]].
+That said, the issue is subtle enough that the Bourbaki-Witt theorem nonetheless holds in topos with a [[geometric morphism]] to $Set$, for instance any [[Grothendieck topos]], assuming B-W holds in $Set$ ([Bauer-Lumsdaine 2013](#Bauer-Lumsdaine_13)).

 +-- {: .num_theorem}
 ###### Theorem